spire-io/spire.io.rb/README.md

     irb -I /path/to/spire_io/lib

+Or clone, build, and install the gem:

+    rake install

 ## Basic usage

 The `Spire` class provides a simplified spire.io client with a high level interface.
 Users of this class do not have to pay attention to details of the REST API.